THE AFGHAN SERIES, DAY 5, 6 & 7

 QLUKHI

 In the end it was nothing short of delicious but anything less and I would have been disappointed considered the effort required.
-All credit goes to my driver Ackmad Shaw who is an absolute machine, never complained and pretty much done the entire thing on his own!
+Credit goes to my driver, Ackmad Shaw, who worked tirelessly and did almost everything himself.

 Bamiyan, Qlukhi & The Buddhas